Last updated: April 3, 2026

 Photo #2: The Full Body Shot (Proof You're Not Hiding Anything)

 People want to know what they're getting.
-This is where most guys tinder pictures fail.
+This is where most tinder photos for men fall short.
+Missing the full body shot is the most common mistake men make.

 What it shows